dangrie158/email-categorization-thesis/source/10_chapter_2.md

 ### Learning

 The only observable entity in [figure @fig:ldaplate] are the words ${w}_{d,n}$ of the documents.
-To find the latent topics $z$, the objective while learning a LDA model is to find the parameters $\theta$ and $\beta$ for the distributions, so that the model has a high probability to generate the documents in the training set.
-Therefore the posterior probability needs to be estimated, given the dirichlet priors and the likelihood based on the observations of words (@lda-posterior) which can be represented as the joint probability in ((@lda-joint) based on @darling2011theoretical).
+To find the latent topics $z$, the objective while learning an LDA model is to determine the parameters $\theta$ and $\beta$ for the distributions so that the model has a high probability to generate the documents in the training set.
+Therefore the posterior probability needs to be estimated, given the Dirichlet priors and the likelihood based on the observations of words (@lda-posterior) which can be represented as the joint probability in ((@lda-joint) based on @darling2011theoretical).

 (@lda-posterior) $$p(w,z,\beta ,\theta | \alpha ,\eta )$$
 (@lda-joint) $$\prod _{ K }^{  }{ p(\beta_k|\eta) } \prod _{ D }^{  }{ p(\theta_d|\alpha) }\prod _{ N }^{  }{ p(z_{d,n}|\theta_d) p(w_{d,n}|\beta_{z_{d,n}}) }$$